Additional Educational Resources Available

 Once index patients were developed, the literature was reviewed using the protocol described in the methodology section of this document.

 The goal of this Guideline is to provide evidence based recommendations for the treatment of CRPC.
-Since this is a rapidly evolving field, this guideline should be used in conjunction with recent systematic literature reviews and an understanding of the individual patient's treatment goals.
+Given that this is a rapidly evolving field, this guideline should be used in conjunction with recent systematic literature reviews and an understanding of the individual patient's treatment goals.
 In all cases, the patient's preferences and personal goals should be considered when choosing therapy.
 Although we are discussing castration-resistant disease, we support the standard of care to maintain castrate testosterone levels even in the face of castration-resistant disease.
 A flowchart summarizing the guideline statements of this document can be found in Appendix B.

-Process for Literature Selection.
-Consistent with the AUA published guideline methodology framework,11 the process started by conducting a comprehensive systematic review.
+Process for Initial Literature Selection.
+Consistent with the AUA published guideline methodology framework,12 the process started by conducting a comprehensive systematic review.
 The AUA commissioned an independent group to conduct a systematic review and meta-analysis of the published literature on various therapies for CRPC.
 The protocol of the systematic review was developed a priori by the methodology team in conjunction with the expert panel.
 The search strategy was developed and executed by reference librarians and methodologists and spanned across multiple databases including Ovid Medline In-Process & Other Non-Indexed Citations, Ovid MEDLINE, Ovid EMBASE, Ovid Cochrane Database of Systematic Reviews, Ovid Cochrane Central Register of Controlled Trials and Scopus.
 The evidence report was limited to English-language, peer-reviewed literature published between January 1996 and February 2013.
 Controlled vocabulary supplemented with keywords was used to search for the relevant concepts of prostate cancer and castration resistance (biochemical recurrence with a rising PSA and/or progression of disease by radiographic criteria despite a castrate testosterone level).
 An expert panel manually identified additional references to supplement the electronic search, which were required to meet the same criteria as the previously used studies.

 The search strategy focused on commonly used as well as experimental therapies including systemic chemotherapy (estramustine, mitoxantrone, docetaxel, cabazitaxel), immunotherapy (sipuleucel-T) and vaccine therapy, agents targeting the androgen signaling pathway (abiraterone, ketoconazole, corticosteroids, antiandrogens), radiotherapy and radiopharmaceuticals (Strontium-89 [Metastron®], Samarium- 153 [Quadramet®]), antiandrogen withdrawal, bone targeted therapies (zoledronic acid, denosumab), enzalutamide [androgen receptor inhibitor], palliative care and experimental therapy, (TAK700 [CYP-17 inhibitor], cabozantanib [cMET/VEGFR inhibitor], Radium-223 [Alpharadin®]).